Stifel (SF)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Over the last five years, Stifel grew its revenue at a decent 8% compounded annual growth rate.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Luckily, Stifel’s revenue grew at a decent 8.1% compounded annual growth rate over the last five years.
 Its growth was slightly above the average financials company and shows its offerings resonate with customers.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.